ogradyc01/GoldenCheetah/UG_ChartTypes_Activities.md

 * [Aerolab Chung Analysis](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_ChartTypes_Activities#aerolab-chung-analysis)

 ## Activity Summary
-A summary chart has a fixed structure, which displays a summary about the current ride you a looking at.
+A summary chart has a fixed structure, which displays a summary about the current activity you a looking at.

 * Contents Section are:
   * Totals, Average, Maximums, Metrics, Model information - the 'Metrics' shown are configurable through 'Preferences' -> 'Metrics' -> 'Summary'
-* Power Zones - the power zones used are those valid for the date the ride took place - they are configured in 'Preferences' -> 'Athlete'
+* Power Zones - the power zones used are those valid for the date the activity took place - they are configured in 'Preferences' -> 'Athlete'
-* Heart Rate Zones - the heart rate zones used are those valid for the date the ride took place - they are configured in 'Preferences' -> 'Athlete'
+* Heart Rate Zones - the heart rate zones used are those valid for the date the activity took place - they are configured in 'Preferences' -> 'Athlete'

 ## Details

-The ride 'Details' allow to view, change and enter ride specific data.
-Some of the fields are pre-populated based on the ride file data (e.g. 'Start Date' and 'Start Time').
+The activity 'Details' allow to view, change and enter activity specific data.
+Some of the fields are pre-populated based on the activity file data (e.g. 'Start Date' and 'Start Time').

 The fields available in 'Details' are mainly determined by the configuration done in [Preferences->Data Fields](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Preferences_Data%20Fields#fields)